 Connect to the new share

 To connect to a share, open Index and right-click to open the context menu, then select Go to and enter the server’s address and the path to the directory.
-For example, if the server IP is 10.0.2.15 and the share is called DATA, the address would like this.
+For example, if the server IP is 10.0.2.15 and the share is called DATA, the address would be like this.

 That’s it; you can start working with the files contained within.

 When accessing a Samba share in Index, the contents may not load immediately, requiring the user to go back and forward without closing the application; otherwise, the user will need to authenticate again.